khakhalin/notes/00_words_to_lookup.md

 * numpy broadcasting - what are the rules again?
 Does it not broadcast from a 2D to 1D array?*
 * docker - what and how
+    * Flask docker file (allegedly 80% of what one needs for a typical deployment)
     * installing system packages in Docker with minimal bloat: https://pythonspeed.com/articles/system-packages-docker/
 * Do missing semester
 * This text about Pandas: https://github.com/chiphuyen/just-pandas-things/blob/master/just-pandas-things.ipynb
 * finish google course
+* check how tableau works, to claim it
 * refresh logistic regression, documenting this: https://rpubs.com/wgervais/667244
     * And also this: https://ai.stackexchange.com/questions/3852/is-logistic-regression-more-free-from-the-conditional-independence-assumption-th
 * AWS - do some tutorials
+* Stack
+    * react
+    * nodejs
+    * typescript
+    * Apache beam / spark
 * work through confetti tutorials and exams, like https://www.confetti.ai/exams/14/start
 * log regression from scratch
 * refresh and document those statements about null-space, left, right, and what not